ShuheZhang-MUMC/elfpie_algorithm/ReadMe.md

 $\mathbf{M}_{n}$ denotes the selection mask for n-th LED illumination.

+When $\gamma = 1$ the fidelity term uses intensity measurement, while for $\gamma = 0.5$ the fidelity uses amplitude measurement.
+Other fractional gamme can be tested and generates different reconstruction results.

 ### Penalty term:
 We use second-order total-variation (TV)-regularization imposed on both amplitude and phase of the recontructed high-resolution image as the penalty term to suppress the noise signal